Section §125 (Mini Cafeteria) Premium Only Plan (POP)

 Try turning your Smart Phone sideways for a better experience

-Your Employee’s (and dependent’s) are contributing to your group health plan, their contribution-deduction from their paycheck, for your companies group medical premiums can be tax deductible with a Premium Only Plan – (POP) which is allowed under Internal Revenue Code (IRC) §125 (pdf).
+If your employee’s (and dependent’s) are contributing to your group health plan, their contribution-deduction from their paycheck, for your companies group medical premiums can be tax deductible with a Premium Only Plan – (POP 125) Mini Cafeteria Plan.
+Internal Revenue Code (IRC) §125 pdf * html .

 The way it works, is that your company signs up for a POP plan, with an authorized administrator – vendor, see the links below and on the sides, it’s often the same Insurance Company that your medical coverage is through, but it doesn’t have to be.
-The cost of the plan is in the neighborhood of $135/year.
-The administrator sends you a kit and you distribute the forms and have each employee enroll.
+The cost of the 125 plan is in the neighborhood of $135/year.
+The administrator-vendor sends you a kit and you distribute the forms and have each employee enroll.
 The forms do not have to be filed with the government or even the administrator.
 You just keep them on file in your company records.

-The premiums you as the employer is paying for Medical Coverage are already tax deductible for the business and not is reportable as income to the employees under Internal Revenue Code §106.
+The premiums you as the employer is paying for Medical Coverage are already tax deductible for your company is not reportable as income to the employees under Internal Revenue Code §106.
 The POP plan, allows the portion of the premium that the employee is paying to also be tax deductible, above the line as it lowers Adjusted Gross Income.

 Here’s how it works.